-For getting to know people with mental illnesses personally, people need to self-disclose or identify that they have received mental health services.
-Self-disclosure does not hide experiences with mental illness.
-It finds others with similar experiences and helps others understand mental health issues which may even promote one’s own recovery process.
+For getting to know people with mental illnesses personally, those people need to self-disclose, or identify that they have received mental health services.
 Many people find disclosing their mental illness gratifying, beneficial to their own recoveries, and often helpful to others.
 It appears that the more open one can be and the more people disclose, the more possible it is to overcome discrimination and stigma in the greater society.

 Daniel Fisher, M.D writes, “The benefit of disclosure is that it promotes one’s recovery process by allowing one to form or join a self-help group and begin the relationships and conversations needed to reconstruct one’s self-image in a positive light.
 The more open one can be, the more possible it is to overcome stigma and discrimination in the greater society.”